 Qualified health plans cover all mandatory medical benefits required by Obamacare.

 A qualified health plan (QHP) is a major medical health insurance plan that covers all the mandatory benefits of the Affordable Care Act (ACA or “Obamacare”).
-A qualified health plan is also eligible to be purchased with an Obamacare subsidy, also known as an advanced premium tax credit.

 Mandatory health benefits

 A qualified health plan must offer a certain number of mandatory benefits, as explained in the graphic below.
 Since Obamacare has been in place, most people had to have a qualified plan with minimum essential benefits, or else face a fine.
 At the end of 2017, the individual mandate was repealed, so in 2019 there will no longer be fines for not having a Obamacare qualified health insurance plan.

 Until then, it’s still important to know what a qualified health insurance plan looks like in order to avoid a fine in 2018.

 Cost of qualified health plans:

 - Premiums for individual coverage averaged $440 per month while premiums for family plans averaged $1,168 per month.
 The graphs below demonstrate the rise in both individual and family premiums since the Affordable Care Act’s inception.

 - The average annual deductible for individual plans was $4,578 and the average deductible for family plans was $8,803.
 The graphs below demonstrate the rise in both family and individual deductibles since the Affordable Care Act’s inception.